evalsocket/kataflyte/tutorial/katacoda-scenarios/flyte-install/step3.md

 Let's now understand how to register workflows when code changes are made.

 For illustration purposes, do a trivial code change in the code.
-Remove `test_split_ratio` as the workflow parameter and send it as a hard-coded argument.
+Open `ml_training/pima_diabetes/diabetes.py`{{open}} and remove `test_split_ratio` as the workflow parameter and send it as a hard-coded argument.

 ```
 @workflow